shenlei149/reading/docs/english/NCE-Key-Structures.md

   * Instead of saying: *The thing* the child cannot forgive is the parents' refusal to admit these charges.
   * We can say: *What* the child cannot forgive is the parents' refusal to admit these charges.

+### 0439
+* Instead of saying: I never heard of anyone *who made* a 'skeleton', as we were taught at school.
+* We can say: I have never heard of *anyone making* a 'skeleton', as we were taught at school.